stonepros/stone/doc/mgr/restful.rst

 The *restful* module is enabled with::

-  ceph mgr module enable restful
+  stone mgr module enable restful

 You will also need to configure an SSL certificate below before the API endpoint is available.
 By default the module will accept HTTPS